na-na-hi/renget/archive/oaicards.md

 So on turbo-4k, only your most recent 4k tokens worth of messages are actually sent to the AI model.
 This includes permanent tokens of the description, main prompts, and example chat if you have that toggled as permanent.

-This is the main reason why token optimization for bots is important — if your description uses up 1k tokens, you're only left with 3k tokens for your RP.
+This is the main reason why token optimization for cards is important — if your description uses up 1k tokens, you're only left with 3k tokens for your RP.
 Heck, your main prompt, nsfw prompt, and ultimate jailbreak also probably consume another ~200 tokens, so you're only left with 2.8k tokens.

 #####How frontends read cards
 Let's do a short test.
 I've made a quick card Jerma985.